PaschosEleftherios/Knuth-s_Algorithm/README.md

   and in which position.)

 3)At most 5 attempts you will see the number you have written in your paper in your screen.

+An example of running is provided with number written in paper 3344